agbrothers/literature/README.md

 # LITERATURE
-Words that keeps me up at night
+Papers that have significantly influenced my thinking.

 --------------------------------------------------------------------------------

-### THE GOOD STUFF
+### FUNDAMENTAL PAPERS

 [On the Measure of Intelligence](https://arxiv.org/pdf/1911.01547.pdf)